sagar-iitg/java8-tutorial/README.md

 skip() and dropWhile() functions, the limit() and takeWhile() methods also behave like a door.
 But instead of initially being shut, these methods behave like a door that is open and then shut forever when the given criteria isn’t met.

+The Optional class is useful whenever the result may be absent